Lyle A. Scruggs

-Professor Scruggs received his BA from Wake Forest University in 1990 and his Ph.D. from Duke University in 1998.
-His specialties are comparative political economy, comparative welfare policy, comparative environmental politics and quantitative research methods.
-He is the author of Sustaining Abundance: Environmental Performance in Industrial Democracies (Cambridge University Press, 2003), and more recently “Declining Public Concern about Climate Change: Can We Blame the Great Recession?”
-Global Environmental Change.
-Professor Scruggs is a co-Director of the Comparative Entitlements Dataset Project (CWED), and the UConn Political Economy Workshop, an affiliate of the Center for Environmental Science and Engineering, a member of the Human Rights Institute’s Economic and Social Rights Group.
-Professor Scruggs has been a Visiting Scholar at the Russell Sage Foundation in New York City in 2011-12 and at the School of Social and Political Science at University of Edinburgh in 2004.
+Professor Scruggs specialties are political economy, social welfare policy, environmental politics and quantitative research methods.
+Professor Scruggs is a co-Director of the Comparative Entitlements Dataset Project (CWEP), and the Energy and Elections Lab, an affiliate of the Center for Environmental Science and Engineering (CESE), a member of the Human Rights Institute’s Economic and Social Rights Group.
+Professor Scruggs has been a Visiting Scholar at the Quality of Government Institute in Gothenburg, Sweden (2017), the Russell Sage Foundation in New York City (2011-12), and the University of Edinburgh (2004).

-He is currently looking for undergraduate and graduate research collaborators in any disciplinary field in both of these research areas.
+He is always looking for undergraduate and graduate research collaborators in any disciplinary field in all of these research areas.

 “Fifty years of welfare state generosity” Social Policy & Administration.
 56(5) (2022): 791-807 (with Gabriela Ramalho Tafoya). https://doi.org/10.1111/spol.12804